Rahul14singh/peer_to_peer_networking_protocol/README.md

 5. peer_broadcast_moonSatellite.py
 6. peer_broadcast_earth.py

-### To Test and simulate data generation and to test sending and receiving the whole data over the channel peer-to-peer connection
+### Testing Data Generation and Transmission

-> **Note**: Update IPs in the code if not using PIs as mentioned below to run these
+To simulate data generation and test sending and receiving data over the P2P channel:

-> **Note**: Keep the data_test directory in same directory as the codes
+a).
+Update the IP addresses in the scripts to match your network configuration (if not using Raspberry Pis). b).
+Keep the data_test directory in the same directory as the scripts.

 Following are the scripts to be deployed on separate peers (in this case Raspberry Pi) to start the communication in the system:

 1. launcher_curiosityRover.py peer_receiver_curiosityRover.py  peer_sender_curiosityRover.py
 2. launcher_marsRover.py peer_receiver_marsRover.py  peer_sender_marsRover.py
 3. launcher_landerModule.py peer_receiver_landerModule.py  peer_sender_landerModule.py